Sales is a highly competitive domain.

 - Non-customizable products

-This model works for most businesses.
-The commissions in this model can be both capped and uncapped.
-Usually, the fixed to variable part in this model falls under the range of 40:60 to 30:70.
+This structure works for most businesses.
+The commissions in this structure can be both capped and uncapped.
+Usually, the fixed to variable part in this structure falls under the range of 40:60 to 30:70.
 The commission percentage varies across different industries and roles.

-Cons: The capped commission model restricts the salesperson’s activities, and they might not try to overachieve it.
+The capped commission structure restricts the salesperson’s activities, and they might not try to overachieve it.
 Your business can also face losses if underperformers don’t pick up the slack and continue to draw their fixed pay every month.

 If the salesperson has $500 as their base salary and completes a sale of $20,000 at 10% commission, their paycheck will be sanctioned for $2,500.

-- In most B2C setups such as Edtech or financial services
+- Most B2C setups such as Edtech or financial services

 - Retail Outlets